async-rs/async-std/docs/src/concepts/tasks.md

 - They are single-allocated
-- All tasks have a *backchannel*, which allows them to propagate results and errors to the spawning task through the `TaskHandle`
+- All tasks have a *backchannel*, which allows them to propagate results and errors to the spawning task through the `JoinHandle`
 - The carry desirable metadata for debugging
 - They support task local storage